 St Ives Chambers was the first set of chambers in Birmingham and the West Midlands to offer this innovative service, through Andrew Day and Matthew Maynard, the region’s first family barristers to qualify under the Institute of Family Law Arbitrators’ scheme.
-They are now joined by James Tillyard QC and Nicholas Allen QC in offering the service in Financial Remedy cases; Jane Crowley QC offers arbitration in Children Act cases.
+They are now joined by James Tillyard KC and Nicholas Allen KC in offering the service in Financial Remedy cases; Jane Crowley KC offers arbitration in Children Act cases.

 Arbitration offers parties the opportunity to opt out of the Court process completely and obtain a final, binding determination from a jointly appointed, family law specialist.
 Unlike in a private FDR the outcome is decided by the Arbitrator and intended to be final.